ngadiyar93/ngadiyar93.github.io/Random.md

 I have just one name which is my first and given name.
 This is a common practise in some parts of India.
 However, this caused me issues when I came to the US - the Visa folks at the consulate gave me a new name - **FNU Nishanth**.
 FNU stands for First Name Unknown and Nishanth is my given name, which falls in my last name field. **So, please don't call me FNU** 😕

-**Note:** For a more professional Bio and/or CV, please drop me a message on LinkedIn or e-mail me at ``nishanth@wisc.edu``.
+**Note:** For a more professional Bio and/or a CV (self aggrandizement), please drop me a message on LinkedIn or e-mail me at ``nishanth@wisc.edu``.
 If you want a quick professional bio, see below:

 ``` Nishanth is a native of Mangalore, India.
 He received his undergraduate degree in 2015, and his master's degree in 2020, all in Electrical Engineering.
 Between 2016-2018 he was a research scholar at the Indian Institute of Technology Madras, supported by the MHRD (GATE) fellowship from the Govt. of India.
 Since 2018 he is a PhD student and research assistant with the Wisconsin Electric Machines and Power Electronics Consortium (WEMPEC) at the University of Wisconsin-Madison, USA.
 Nishanth's work at WEMPEC focuses on design and development of novel drive systems for off-highway vehicle electrification.
 His interests include electric machine design, power electronics, control, and engineering education.```